 There is a significant amount of metals in their pure form and various compounds in the earth’s crust.
 The presence of bivalent iron in water is almost impossible to determine.
 It is in a dissolved state and does not affect transparency.
-However, in underground water sources in most regions of Russia, the content of this chemical element significantly exceeds acceptable standards.
+However, in underground water sources in most regions of India, the content of this chemical element significantly exceeds acceptable standards.

 Excess dissolved iron in water is a serious threat to human health.
 The body can assimilate only a certain amount of this metal, necessary to ensure its vitality.
 However, the surplus of this element is not completely excreted and accumulates in tissues, displacing or replacing other trace elements: copper, calcium, zinc, and others.
 This leads to various diseases such as diabetes mellitus and functional disorders of the central nervous system.